 \subsubsection{Ensemble Temperature Scaling (ETS)}

-\cite{zhang2020mix} gave three important definitions related to calibration properties: accuracy-preserving, data-efficient, and expressive.
+Zhang et al.,~\citeyear{zhang2020mix} gave three important definitions related to calibration properties: accuracy-preserving, data-efficient, and expressive.
 They pointed out that TS is an accuracy-preserving and data-efficient approach but is less expressive.
 Ensemble Temperature Scaling (ETS) was proposed to improve TS expressivity while maintaining the other two properties:

 There are three ensemble components: the original TS $T(z;\tau)=(z_1^{\tau^{-1}},...,z_k^{\tau^{-1}})/\sum_{k=1}^Kz_k^{\tau^{-1}}$, uncalibrated prediction with $\tau=1$ and uniform prediction for each class $z_k=K^{-1}$.